Netec-Mx/ai_102_engineer_associate/mslearn-ai-studio/Instructions/02a-AI-foundry-sdk.md

    git clone https://github.com/microsoftlearning/mslearn-ai-studio mslearn-ai-foundry
     ```

     > **Tip**: As you enter commands into the cloudshell, the output may take up a large amount of the screen buffer.
-You can clear the screen by entering the `cls` command to make it easier to focus on each task.
+You can clear the screen by entering the `cls` command to make it easier to focus on each task.{: .lab-note .important .compact}

 1. After the repo has been cloned, navigate to the folder containing the chat application code files and view them: